 The exam board used is AQA.

 Students are entered for all examinations at either Foundation Tier (Grades 1-5) or Higher Tier (Grades 4-9).

-A Language Club gives students the opportunity to develop their interests in particular topics and it also allows them some more independent learning time.
-The club is held once a week and is on offer for all year 7 and 8 students.
+The Language Club at Lower Site gives students the opportunity to develop their interests in particular topics and it also allows them some more independent learning time.
+The language club has a strong ICT emphasis and is on offer for all year 7 and 8 students.
 The focus is very much on what interests the students, so we welcome their input.
-It is a good way to meet new people and learn some extra French whilst having fun!
+It is a good way to meet new people and learn some extra French or Spanish, or a new language, whilst having fun!
 It also provides support with homework or other tasks.

 Just under 50% of companies lose business because of language barriers.
 At Louth Academy, we aim to provide our students with opportunities to make themselves stand out to future employers.
 Linguistic competence is a much sought after skill.